eclipse/kiso-testing/docs/how_to_connector.rst

 :py:class:`~pykiso.connector.Connector`.

 .. note::
-  Many already implemented connector are available under :py:mod:`pykiso.lib.connectors`. and can easily be adapted for new implementations.
+  Many already implemented connectors are available under :py:mod:`pykiso.lib.connectors`. and can easily be adapted for new implementations.

 Communication Channel